phaze-the-dumb/dns/README.md

 On port 2052 you have user accounts, logs and domains

-On port 80 thats where the porxy is... its quite simple
+On port 80 thats where the proxy is... its quite simple